niel simpson skiing

 Athlete main content

-He started skiing at the age of 4 on Aberdeen’s dry ski slope, joining Gordon Skiers club for and began training at The Lecht and Glenshee in Scotland.
+Neil, who competes in the AS3 class for visually impaired skiers, was born with nystagmus which causes involuntary eye movements.
+He started skiing at the age of four on Aberdeen’s dry ski slope, joining Gordon Skiers club to begin training on snow at The Lecht and Glenshee in Scotland.

-After competing in the 2018 British Para Alpine Championships and winning two golds, Neil was selected for the GB Para Alpine team later that year.
+Neil competed in the 2018 British Para Alpine Championships and won two golds, and later that year was selected for the GB Para Alpine team.

-His first major podium finish came when he was placed third in the Giant slalom at the 2020 World Cup in Slovenia – gold in the slalom quickly followed.
-Further medals came his way at the Para Alpine World Cup in Austria in January 2021.
-Neil, who is guided by his brother Andrew, then claimed Super combined silver at his maiden World Championships in Lillehammer, Norway in January 2022.
+His first major podium finish came when he placed third in the Giant Slalom at the 2020 World Cup in Slovenia – gold in the Slalom quickly followed.
+Further medals came his way at the Para Alpine World Cup, then at his maiden World Championships in Lillehammer, Norway in January 2022 he won Super Combined silver.

 Share this page